coltsaa/CoffeePlatform/README.md

 # CoffeePlatform
    This project is based on Django Framework 1.11, using celery to send email and ali-pay SDK to achieve payment.
-Anymore, this install tutorial uses Python3.6 and pip tool, the choice of IDE is PyCharm.
-You should complete it first.
+Anymore, system runs on Windows 10, I took several ways to fixed the differences that Django sets up between Linux and Windows and got it run.

 ## INSTALL PROCESS